SWI-Prolog/plweb-www/howto/http/HTMLParams.md

 ---++ Processing HTTP-parameters

-In HTMLRules.txt, we used the HTML generation library to build a single page dynamically.
+In HTMLRules.md, we used the HTML generation library to build a single page dynamically.
 In this page we will introduce two new primitives:

     1. Create a handler that processes parameters